Division of Juvenile Justice

 For example, using appropriate pronouns when addressing our LGBTQ+ population is an important piece of gender responsiveness, a process whose efforts are appreciated by youth who identify as transgender.

-“They (DJJ staff) are always respectful and on top of getting my pronouns right which are he, him and his, “said one transgender youth.
-“Another thing I have felt was very respectful is that they make sure with every given situation you feel comfortable and that you are treated equally.”
+“They (DJJ staff) are always respectful and on top of getting my pronouns right which are he, him and his,” said one transgender youth.
+“They also make sure with every given situation you feel comfortable and that you are treated equally.”

 Another VYCF youth reinforced this view.
-“They ask us about what our preferences are, like who we want to search us when we are searched and they ask where we want to be housed in terms of gender.
+“They ask us about what our preferences are, like who we want to search us when we are searched.
+Then they ask where we want to be housed in terms of gender.
 I’m more comfortable wearing male clothing so I am able to.”

-Ongoing administrative supervision, staff training and youth feedback simultaneously helps create greater awareness of the importance of consistently using gender-specific pronouns.
+Ongoing administrative supervision, staff training and youth feedback creates greater awareness of the importance of consistently using gender-specific pronouns.

 Youth leadership encouraged

-Youth are encouraged to take a leadership role in self-advocacy and gender responsivity for themselves and their peers by accepting positions of responsibility throughout VYCF, which include Grievance Clerks, Student Council members, Youth Mentors, Youth Community Leaders and by attending gender responsive meetings.
+Youth are encouraged to take a leadership role in self-advocacy and gender responsivity for themselves and their peers.
+They can do this by accepting positions of responsibility throughout VYCF.
+These posts include Grievance Clerks, Student Council members, Youth Mentors, and Youth Community Leaders.
+They can also attend] gender responsive meetings.

 The philosophical underpinnings of DJJ’s Integrated Behavioral Treatment Model (IBTM) such as “responsivity” and emphasis on positive reinforcement to change negative behavior, drives treatment and supports a space of learning, training and evolution for both youth and staff.

-“IBTM supports a therapeutic approach facilitating a healthy environment and robust rapport between youth and staff that is conducive to addressing salient issues impacting our population, including our LGBTQ+ youth,” said DJJ Director Heather Bowlds.
+“IBTM supports a therapeutic approach facilitating a healthy environment and robust rapport between youth and staff.
+(This) is conducive to addressing salient issues impacting our population, including our LGBTQ+ youth,” said DJJ Director Heather Bowlds.

 Staff gets enhanced training

-Enhanced training encompassing physicians, psychiatrists, psychologists, social workers, teachers, on-going staff training and community outreach to religious volunteers, youth organizations, women’s groups and the LGBTQ+ Community is essential in achieving and maintaining gender responsivity and self-advocacy.
+Enhanced training encompasses physicians, psychiatrists, psychologists, social workers, teachers, and ongoing staff training.
+There is also community outreach to religious volunteers, youth organizations, women’s groups and the LGBTQ+ Community.
+This is all essential in achieving and maintaining gender responsivity and self-advocacy.

 DJJ is rolling out a new training for staff in 2021 entitled “Working with LGBTI youth in DJJ Facilities.”
 This training was designed for DJJ by Just Detention International in partnership with Cal-CASA (the California Coalition Against Sexual Assault).